awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## Using Enhanced Monitoring to Identify Operating System Issues<a name="CHAP_BestPractices.EnhancedMonitoring"></a>

-Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
+When Enhanced Monitoring is enabled, Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
 For more information about Enhanced Monitoring, see [Enhanced Monitoring](USER_Monitoring.OS.md)

 Enhanced Monitoring is available for the following database engines:
 + MariaDB